RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### Key Principles of Zero Trust

-1. Verify Explicitly: Always authenticate and authorize based on all available data points, including user identity, location, device health, and more.
-2. Use Least Privilege Access: Limit user access to only what is necessary for their role, reducing the potential impact of compromised accounts.
-3. Assume Breach: Design systems with the assumption that a breach has already occurred, and segment access to minimize damage.
+i) Verify Explicitly: Always authenticate and authorize based on all available data points, including user identity, location, device health, and more. ii) Use Least Privilege Access: Limit user access to only what is necessary for their role, reducing the potential impact of compromised accounts. iii) Assume Breach: Design systems with the assumption that a breach has already occurred, and segment access to minimize damage.

 ### How to Implement Zero Trust Access Control

-1. Identity Verification: Continuously verify user identities using multi-factor authentication (MFA) and other identity management solutions.
-2. Device Health Checks: Ensure that devices meet security standards before granting access.
-3. Access Policies: Create and enforce policies that define who can access what resources under which conditions.
+i) Identity Verification: Continuously verify user identities using multi-factor authentication (MFA) and other identity management solutions. ii) Device Health Checks: Ensure that devices meet security standards before granting access. iii) Access Policies: Create and enforce policies that define who can access what resources under which conditions.

 ### Example Configuration for Microsoft Azure AD Conditional Access